How your operation actually shows up. Across humans and AI.

 - Lead carries the bar

-- Coaching happens 1:1
+- Coaching happens 1:1 on humans only

-- Written rubric, version-controlled
+- Written standard, version-controlled

-- Weekly calibration session
+- Weekly calibration across humans and AI

-- Shared with the team
+- Shared with the team and the AI's prompt owner

 - Owner named

-- Self-improving rubric
+- Self-improving standard

-- Auto-onboarding from rubric
+- Auto-onboarding from standard (human and AI)

-- Drift detection
+- Drift detection on both populations

 What Perform builds.

-The shared rubric
+The shared standard

 - 3–5 dimensions, 4 levels each